Volunteer with Waste into Wellbeing

 - Food Share Support – Helping set up and run our weekly community larder food share is an incredible source of support to our operation.

-- Food Collections – We have regular collections planned with our donors and are always looking for more helpers to pick-up from retailers around the town.
+- Food Collections – We receive regular and ad-hoc collections from local donors and are always looking for more helpers to pick-up from retailers around the town.

-- Hub Help – From receiving donations, to arranging storage and re-distribution, the Hub is always welcoming of an extra pair of hands.
+- Storage Support – From receiving donations, to arranging storage and re-distribution, we are always welcoming of an extra pair of hands.

 - Ready Steady Bake – We have a happy team of bakers that always rise to the challenge, creating tasty treats incorporating our latest donations.